Owner-Occupied To Investment Home Mortgage Guidelines

 How Can Exiting Home Debts Be Exempted on Debt to Income Ratio Calculations

-If a homeowner currently lives in a home and needs to convert his or her owner occupied to investment home and needs to use the potential rental income in order to qualify for the maximum debt to income ratios allowed, then the homeowner needs to have at least 25% equity in his or her current home.
-The homeowner does not need to refinance their home but needs to get an investment home appraisal with potential rental income.
-Whatever the appraiser comes up with as potential rental income, then 75% of the potential rental can be used for the mortgage loan borrower’s additional income.
-This rental income is necessary for many folks in order to qualify for both mortgage loans.
-FHA does not require that the homeowner have a tenant with a signed lease.
-FHA only requires that the homeowner has 25% equity on the owner occupied home that will be converted to an investment home.
+If the loan to value is higher than the 75% LTV required, homeowner can pay down their mortgage so it meets the 75% LTV.
+Needs to get an investment home appraisal with potential rental income.
+Whatever the appraiser comes up with as potential rental income, then 75% of the potential rental can be used as qualified income.
+This rental income is necessary for many folks in order to qualify for both mortgages.
+HUD, the parent of FHA, does not require that the homeowner have a tenant with a signed lease.
+HUD only requires that the homeowner has 25% equity on the owner-occupied home that will be converted to an investment home.